codesmith-dev/square-connect-go-sdk/square/docs/RefundsApi.md

 > RefundPaymentResponse RefundPayment(ctx, body)
 RefundPayment

 Refunds a payment.
 You can refund the entire payment amount or a portion of it.
+You can use this endpoint to refund a card payment or record a  refund of a cash or external payment.
+For more information, see [Refund Payment](https://developer.squareup.com/docs/payments-api/refund-payments).

 ### Required Parameters